-- Set tasks which allow students to demonstrate what they know, understand and can do, so that they have the opportunity to achieve the highest possible grades on their courses. - Ensure that students are clear about the criteria they are expected to meet in their assignments and that they are fully briefed on the skills which need to be demonstrated in the coursework/portfolio components of a subject. - Set deadlines for coursework in accordance with the assessment plan and advise students on the appropriate amount of time to spend on the work, ensuring it is commensurate with the credit available. - · Aim to mark and return work within two weeks of submission. - Adhere to the Awarding Body's specification in the assessment of student assignments. - Store student work securely for 12 weeks after the point of certification of the largest qualification. - Store Assessment records securely for 3 years after certification. - Log any missed deadlines using the Cedar missed deadline thread. - Action the Formal Intervention system following repeated missed deadlines or punctuality/attendance issues. - Ensure each student signs to confirm that the work is their own and that it is endorsed by the teacher after marking the work.
-A completed original document must be securely attached to the work of each candidate and to that of each sample request. - Provide accurate records of internally assessed coursework marks to the Exams Office in a timely manner for transfer to the awarding body. - Record assessment data on Cedar. - Make use of TAP sessions for students who may require extra support.
+- Set tasks which allow students to demonstrate what they know, understand and can do, so that they have the opportunity to achieve the highest possible grades on their courses. - Ensure that students are clear about the criteria they are expected to meet in their assignments and that they are fully briefed on the skills which need to be demonstrated in the coursework/portfolio components of a subject. - Set deadlines for coursework in accordance with the assessment plan and advise students on the appropriate amount of time to spend on the work, ensuring it is commensurate with the credit available. - Aim to mark and return work within two weeks of submission. - Adhere to the Awarding Body's specification in the assessment of student assignments. - Store student work securely for 12 weeks after the point of certification of the largest qualification.

-• Prepare students for external assessments including examined units, controlled assessments and set tasks in line with the NCLT teaching and learning policy.
+- Store Assessment records securely for 3 years after certification. - Log any missed deadlines using the 'Recorded Warning' thread on the student's Pastoral Log on Cedar. - Action the Formal Intervention system following repeated missed deadlines or punctuality/attendance issues. - Ensure each student signs to confirm that the work is their own and that it is endorsed by the teacher after marking the work.
+A completed original document must be securely attached to the work of each candidate and to that of each sample request. - Provide accurate records of internally assessed coursework marks to the Exams Office in a timely manner for transfer to the awarding body. - · Record assessment data on Cedar. - Make use of TAP sessions for students who may require extra support. - Prepare students for external assessments including examined units, controlled assessments and set tasks in line with the NCLT teaching and learning policy.

-3.0 Internal (Cedar) Assessments in AGQ in 2023-24
+3.0 Internal (Cedar) Assessments in AGQ in 2024-25

 - At all assessment points, Applied General subjects will enter a 'current grade' at every assessment point.
-This grade will be generated by a subject specific tracker, the grade will take into account all units completed to date. - If Applied General subjects are due to sit an external assessment (in Jan or Summer) it is an expectation that a mock assessment is completed for the assessment point prior to the external (DC 2 and DC Cedar 4) and the grade achieved on this assessment will be entered on Cedar as 'Mock', in addition to the 'current grade'. - The 23-24 assessment calendar is included in the appendix.
+This grade will be generated by a subject specific calculator, the grade will take into account all units completed to date. - If Applied General subjects are due to sit an external assessment (in Jan or Summer) it is an expectation that a mock assessment is completed for the assessment point prior to the timing of the external assessment (i.e. DC 2 and/or DC 4) and the grade achieved on this assessment will be entered into the calculator to form part of the 'current grade'. - 2024-25 assessment calendar is included as an appendix.